TransAsia Airways Flight 222: Passengers and crew

 There were 54 passengers on board (four of whom were reported to be children) and a crew of four.
-The captain was Lee Yi-liang, aged 60, and the first officer was Chiang Kuan-hsing, 39.
+The captain was Lee Yi-liang, aged 60, and the first officer was Chiang Kuan-hsing, aged 39.
 Lee had logged 22,994 flight hours (including 19,069 hours on the ATR 42/72) and Chiang 2,392 hours, with 2,083 of them on the ATR 42/72.

-Two French citizens and 46 Taiwanese (including all crew members) died in the crash.
+Two French citizens and 46 Taiwanese (including all crew members) died in the accident.
 Among the victims was the Taiwanese master carpenter Yeh Ken-chuang.

 Aftermath

 Taiwan News reported that "first suspicions hinted" the accident might be related to Typhoon Matmo, which had passed over Taiwan and Penghu earlier in the day; radar images showed heavy rain over the area at the time of the crash.

 TransAsia Airways general manager Chooi Yee-choong apologized for the accident in a news conference held on 23 July.
 On 30 July, TransAsia Airways announced that they had made changes to their standard operating procedures for domestic flights, and would henceforth require that visibility at the arrival airport be 50% above the published minimum before a landing is attempted, and that the maximum holding time waiting for the weather to clear before having to divert be thirty minutes.
 On 25 August, the airline announced compensation of NT$14.9 million for each of the 48 victims of the crash, the highest rate a Taiwanese airline has paid to crash victims since China Airlines Flight 611 in 2002.